icons

 Also, since the ancestral property is inherited, there is no capital gain on its sale.
 However, if the inheritor decides to sell it afterwards, the profits are taxable.

-Capital Gain Tax on Sale of Commercial Property
+What is the Capital Gains Tax on the Sale of Commercial Property?

 For commercial properties that are let out, the profit arising will be taxable for Capital Gains tax.
 If the property is held for more than 24 months, the long-term capital gains tax comes at a flat 20%, irrespective of the quantum.